Proton Holdings: 2000s

+In July 2002, Proton announced that a factory in Iran was going operational by next month to manufacture cars from knock-down kits in Borujerd in a partnership with Zagross Khodro.

 On 7 July 2004, Proton purchased a 57.57% stake in MV Agusta S.p.A. of Italy, valued at €70 million.
 Proton failed to reverse the misfortunes of MV Agusta and sold the marque to Gevi S.p.A. in December 2005 for €1, with Gevi assuming the €139.44 million debt carried over from MV Agusta.

 The latter half of the 2000s marked Proton's comeback in the domestic market, with its vehicle sales growing a total of about 37 percent from 2006 to 2011, significantly above total passenger car sales growth of about 10 percent.
-The comeback was spearheaded by the Persona saloon launched in August 2007, the long-overdue replacement for the best-selling but ageing Proton Wira saloon.
-The Persona was based on an extended version of the 2004 Proton Gen-2 hatchback platform and shared most of its components and external appearance, yet it was priced around RM10,000 less while offering significant improvements in quality and offering more luggage space.
-The Persona was a sales success as 19,840 units were sold in the first three months following its launch.
+The comeback was spearheaded by the Proton Persona saloon launched in August 2007, the long-overdue replacement for the best-selling but ageing Proton Wira saloon.
+The Persona was based on an extended version of the 2004 Proton GEN•2 hatchback platform and shared most of its components and external appearance.
+The Persona successfully sold 19,840 units in the first three months following its launch.

 The second generation Proton Saga was launched on 18 January 2008.
 Previously, the first generation Proton Saga had been Proton's first and most successful model, having had a long 23-year lifespan, the longest of all Proton models to date.
 The new Saga proved to be a successful model Proton with over 23,000 bookings two weeks into its launch.
-It has consistently ranked as Proton's best-selling vehicle domestically, while placing 3rd overall in 2008, and 2nd between 2009 and 2012, beaten only by its archrival the Perodua Myvi in overall vehicle sales.
+It has consistently ranked as Proton's best-selling vehicle domestically, while placing 3rd overall in 2008, and 2nd between 2009 and 2012, beaten only by its archrival, the Perodua Myvi in overall vehicle sales.
 Proton further widened its model base when it introduced the Exora, Malaysia's first indigenous 7-seater MPV in April 2009.
 The Exora was based on Proton's next generation P2 platform and helped satisfy the growing demand for a budget 7-seater in the domestic market, which had been monopolised by the Nissan Grand Livina and the smaller Toyota Avanza.
 For several years, it consistently positioned in the Top 10 best-selling vehicles in Malaysia.